zhangxiangxiao/Crepe/README.md

 Okay!
 If you start to find out checkpointing files like `main_EPOCHES_TIME.t7b` and `sequential_EPOCHES_TIME.[t7b|png]` appearing under the `train` directory in several hours or so, it means the program is running without problems.
 You should probably find some other entertainment for the day. :P

+## Issues

+It is discovered that the alphabet actually has two hyphen/minus characters ('-').
+This issue was present for the results in the papers as well.
+Since this is probably a minor issue, we will keep the alphabet configurations as is to ensure reproduceability.
+That said, you are welcome to change the `alphabet` variable in `train/config.lua` to remove it.
+See issue #4 for more details.

 ## Why Call It "Crepe"?

 It is just a word popping up to my mind pondering for a repository name in Github.
 It has nothing to do with French cuisine, text processing or convolutional networks.
 If a connection is really really needed, how about "Convolutional REPresentation of Expressions"?